-Warning: Don’t consume milk if it’s curdled because of age.
+But first, a very important warning: Don’t consume milk if it’s curdled because of age.
 This can make you very sick.
-Sour milk will not be curdled and is OK to consume.
+We’re talking about milk that has a sour taste but hasn’t curdled yet and is safe to consume.

 Bake with it

 Sour milk is a common ingredient in many pancake, cake and waffle recipes.
 Once it’s cooked, you can’t tell that sour milk was used, and it’s an easy (and delicious) way to use it instead of having it go to waste.
 Check out this recipe for lemon Bundt cake or this one for Coca-Cola cake.
 Note that you can also make your own sour milk by adding vinegar or lemon juice to fresh milk.

 Though sour milk can be delicious in baked goods, desserts (think custards and cheesecakes), eggs and casseroles, there are many other uses for it that don’t involve food: